sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 (Please do these challenge questions after you do the Extra)

 - Do we have to do “cf restage pal-tracker” when we set a new environment variable WELCOME_MESSAGE in PCF?
+Or Or would "cf restart pal-tracker" be sufficient?
 - What could be the use cases where you will have to do “cf restage” (as opposed to “cf restart”)?
 - (Related question to the above) What are the differences